proto-aiken-13/tp/docs/UserGuide.md

 ### Saving the data

-StudentBook data are saved in the hard disk automatically after any command that changes the data.
+The data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-`npc_track` data are saved automatically as a JSON file.
-Advanced users are welcome to update data directly by editing that data file.
+`npc_track` data is saved automatically as a JSON file.
+For advanced and tech-savvy users, you are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, StudentBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes the format invalid, the program will discard all saved data and start with an empty data file when you open the application again.
 Hence, it is recommended to make a backup of the file before editing it.
 </div>

-### Archiving data files `[coming in v2.0]`

-_Details coming soon ..._

 --------------------------------------------------------------------------------------------------------------------